Watch My Chops!

-Watch My Chops (also known as Corneil & Bernie) is a French animated series about an intelligent talking dog, Corneil, and his "dog sitter", Bernie Barges.
+Watch My Chops! is a French animated series about an intelligent talking dog, Corneil, and his "dog sitter", Bernie Barges.
 It starred Keith Wickham, Ben Small, Dian Perry, Dan Russell, Becca Stewart, Laurence Bouvard and more recently Mark Laidman.
-The series originally aired from 2003 to 2004 for 52 episodes and was revived from 2014 to 2016 for an additional 52 episodes, bringing the total to 104.
+The series originally aired from 2003 to 2006 for 52 episodes and was revived from 2014 to 2016 for an additional 52 episodes, bringing the total to 104.

 The original French title is Corneil et Bernie.
-In the UK, the show is called Watch My Chops, named after Corneil's catchphrase.
-In the United States and Australia, the show was titled Corneil & Bernie.
+In the UK, the show is called Watch My Chops!, named after Corneil's catchphrase.
+In the United States and Australia, the show is titled Corneil & Bernie.

 Plot summary

 Corneil is an intelligent dog: not only can he read and write perfect English, but he is much smarter than most people.
 Since he is so smart, he knows that life does not get any better than being a pampered pet, and so he does anything he can to keep his owners John and Beth from realizing his phenomenal skills.
 This plan begins to go awry when they hire the pinheaded Bernie Barges to "dog-sit", and Bernie learns about Corneil's secret.
 Though the two frequently bicker, they form an uneasy friendship, and Corneil finds himself using his brainy powers to bail Bernie out of various scrapes.

 Most episodes are driven by Corneil's reluctance to let anyone know that he is intelligent and capable of human speech.
 The only person who does know is dogsitter Bernie, whose Uncle Rico minds John and Beth's apartment.
 Bernie discovered Corneil's speaking abilities by accident, and unfortunately he is somewhat lacking in intelligence and mostly devoid of morals.
-All this puts Corneil in an uncomfortable position, as Bernie often takes it upon himself to be 'the voice' of Corneil, capitalising on Corneil's reluctance to communicate and ignoring Corneil's requests.
+All this puts Corneil in an uncomfortable position, as Bernie often takes it upon himself to be "the voice" of Corneil, capitalising on Corneil's reluctance to communicate and ignoring Corneil's requests.

 In the 2014 retool of the series, Corneil and Bernie start to get into more bizarre adventures such as hunting for a legendary monster, battling a computer virus, or trying to face the apocalypse.
 Most of the supporting characters are reduced to background roles and a few minor ones get more focus.
-This adaptation also features more humans who find out about Corneil’s secret, and he begins to worry less about being exposed.
+This revival also features more humans who find out about Corneil's secret, and he begins to worry less about being exposed.